RedHat-EMEA-SSA-Team/hetzner-ocp4/README.md

 [root@server ~]# git clone https://github.com/RedHat-EMEA-SSA-Team/hetzner-ocp4.git
 ```

-We are now ready to install `libvirt` as our , provision VMs and prepare those for OCP.
+We are now ready to install `libvirt` as our hypervisor, provision VMs and prepare those for OCP.

 ## Define variables for your cluster

-Here is an example about cluster.yml file that contains information about cluster that is going to be installed.
+Here is an example about _cluster.yml_ file that contains information about the cluster that is going to be installed.

 ```
 cluster_name: ocp4